Social Media Thumbnail Guidelines

 - This excludes images in Photo Grids

-If you are sharing your profile page, you will see your profile photo and/or your About section.
+If you are sharing your profile page, you will see your most recent project cover.

 *Note: After you save the changes to your project contents, please refresh and try to preview it again on the social media platform.

 If you are having trouble with the thumbnail that is generated on a social media platform, it could be that the image is cached.
 To get these platforms up to speed with your portfolio changes, use their link debuggers: